 - You experience high fever, moderate to severe abdominal pain, or persistent vomiting.

 - You decide you want testing for STDs

 - Your develop symptoms of STDs (as described above)

 - Your symptoms improve but do not completely resolve as this could be a sign of a partially treated infection.
 In this case your doctor may want to adjust your treatment or order further testing.

 What is trichomoniasis?

 Trichomoniasis is a very common sexually transmitted disease (STD), and in the United States, about 3.7 million people are infected with it.
 Many people are infected but are asymptomatic.
 Trichomoniasis is caused by a tiny parasite called Trichomonas vaginalis (TV).
 You can catch it through genital contact.
 Infection is more common in women than in men.
 In women, the lower genital tract (vulva, vagina, cervix, and urethra) are the parts most affected.
 In men, it’s the inside of the penis (urethra).

 There are many definitions of safe sex.
 Some define it as sexual contact in which bodily fluids like blood, semen, or vaginal fluids are not exchanged.
-Others define it as sexual contact between two monogamous partners who have each been tested for STDs and each have none.
+Others define it as sexual contact between two monogamous partners who have both been tested for STDs and found negative.
 A more general understanding of safe sex is sex using a barrier method of protection against STDs and unplanned pregnancy.